antonic901/xbmc4xbox-redux/lib/libPython/python/Doc/library/sysconfig.rst

    If *vars* is provided, it must be a dictionary of variables that will update the dictionary used to expand the paths.

-   If *expand* is set to false, the paths will not be expanded.
+   If *expand* is set to False, the paths will not be expanded.

    If *scheme* is not an existing scheme, :func:`get_paths` will raise a :exc:`KeyError`.